Any book produced in an digital format is an ebook. Ebooks may be created in EPUB, Microsoft Word, PDF, text, MOBI or a wide variety of other formats.

-EPUB 2 is the first version of EPUB introduced in 2007.
+EPUB 2 was the first version of EPUB introduced in 2007.

-EPUB 2 uses XHTML 1.1 as the markup standard for content, but notably omits support for the modules that provide interactive and server-side functionality (i.e., scripting, forms, events and server-side maps).
+EPUB 2 used XHTML 1.1 as the markup standard for content, but notably omits support for the modules that provide interactive and server-side functionality (i.e., scripting, forms, events and server-side maps).

 EPUB 2 was quickly succeeded by EPUB 3 due to its many limitations (poor styling support, limited accessibility features, rudimentary support for international languages, etc.).

-A format called the Open Ebook Publication Structure was the predecessor to EPUB 2 and where the "2" comes from.
+A format called the Open Ebook Publication Structure was the predecessor to EPUB 2.

 Refer to the EPUB 2 specification for more information.